alexandertrefz/essence/packages/website/dictionaries.md

 ## A List becoming a Dictionary

-Three Methods cross from the first container to the second.
+Three Methods cross from the first container to the second, and a fourth crosses and comes back.
 None is a Method of `List`: what a List becomes here is a Dictionary, so the file that owns the answer owns them.

 `group(on:)` puts the items under a key read off each one.
 Every group holds an item, so a group's `firstItem()` is bare: